oscbyspro/Ultimathnum/README.md

 precondition(typical == magical) // quotient and remainder
 ```

 You know how the compiler sometimes replaces division with multiplication?
-Well,
-now you can be a wizard too!
-Divider\<T\> finds same-size magic constants and replaces
+Well, now you can be a wizard too!
+Divider\<Value\> finds same-size magic
-division with: multiplication, addition, and shifts.
+constants and replaces division with: multiplication, addition, and shifts.

 <a name="doubleintkit"/>